 The duration of each licence is dependent on the student’s personal progress.
 The average completion time for each is states below:

-Our students are expected to attend on a full-time basis:
+Our international students are expected to attend on a full-time basis:

 Pilots can wear glasses or contact lenses if their vision is within the standards set out by Transport Canada.
 Please check with your aviation doctor for the requirements regarding vision and specific standards required.